-The Company's Condensed Consolidated Statements of Income for the three-months ended March 31, 2021 and 2020 reflect the consolidated operations of the Company and its subsidiaries.
+The Company's Condensed Consolidated Statements of Income for the three-month and six-month periods ended June 30, 2021 and 2020 reflect the consolidated operations of the Company and its subsidiaries.

-CECO Environmental Corp. (the "Company", "CECO", "we", "us", or "our") is a global leader in industrial air quality and fluid handling serving the energy, industrial and other niche markets through an attractive asset-light business model.
-We focus on engineering, designing, building, and installing systems that capture, clean and destroy airborne contaminants from industrial facilities, including equipment that controls emissions from such facilities, as well as fluid handling and filtration systems.
+CECO Environmental Corp. (the "Company", "CECO", "we", "us", or "our") is a global leader in industrial air quality and fluid handling serving a broad landscape of industrial and other niche markets through an attractive asset-light business model.
+We focus on engineering, designing, building, and installing systems that capture, clean and destroy airborne contaminants from industrial facilities, including equipment that controls hazardous emissions from such facilities, as well as fluid handling and filtration systems.
 CECO provides innovative technology and application expertise that helps companies grow their businesses with safe, clean, and more efficient solutions to protect our shared environment.

 CECO serves diverse industries globally by working to improve air quality, optimizing the energy value chain, and providing customized Engineered Systems in our customers' mission critical applications.
-The industries CECO serves include power generation, petrochemical processing, general industrial, refining, oil & gas, electric vehicle production, poly silicon fabrication, battery recycling, and wastewater treatment, along with a wide range of other industries.
+The industries CECO serves include power generation, petrochemical processing, general industrial, refining, midstream oil & gas, electric vehicle production, poly silicon fabrication, battery recycling, beverage can, and water/wastewater treatment, along with a wide range of other industries.